Introduction to Gold Prospecting in Arizona

 - Best season: Winter and early spring

-Pro Tip: This is the place to use fine gold recovery equipment—the gold here is so fine it’s almost like dust, but there’s a lot of it!
+Pro Tip: This is the place to use fine gold recovery equipment—the gold here is so fine it’s almost like dust, but there’s a lot of it.
+A good finishing setup (like a spiral wheel or small concentrator) is worth considering if you plan to work Colorado River sands regularly.

 Key Takeaways for Gold Prospecting in Arizona

-- Always check land status before prospecting (BLM, Forest Service, private claims, etc.)
+- Always check land status before prospecting (BLM, Forest Service, private claims, and club claims).

-- The type of gold varies by region—adjust your equipment and techniques accordingly
+- The type of gold varies by region—adjust your equipment (sluice, dry washer, detector, fine gold recovery) accordingly.

 Conclusion